aaronprice/back_ops/README.md

 end
 ```

-Each action receives the operation object which contains the context.
+Each action receives the operation object which contains the global variables.

 ```ruby
 module Subscriptions